I am a biochemist turned structural bioinformatician turned

 surface plasmon resonance).
 Our parts are

-Parts and a growing list of protocols is maintained on OpenWetware.
+Parts and a list of protocols is maintained on OpenWetware.

 |